My first hobby, I remember, involved building various electronic projects (kits, etc.)

 Christopher and myself.
 If I remember rightly, it took the two of us

 about a year to complete, following all the instructions and doing all the

-Other projects or kits I put together, included a Ultrasonic Car Alarm with
+Other projects or kits I put together, included an Ultrasonic Car Alarm with

-IR Remote Control, a Digital Logic Trainer & Analyser, a 300W Inverter
+IR Remote Control, a Digital Logic Trainer & Analyzer, a 300W Inverter

-and one of my favourites - a 2m Amateur Radio (HAM Transciever ).
+and one of my favorites, a 2m 25watt Amateur Radio (HAM Transceiver).